aseldawy/CS167/Labs/Lab3/CS167_Lab3.md

     <value>yarn</value>
 </property>
 ```
+Note: If you do not have a `mapred-site.xml` file, maky a copy of `mapred-site.xml.template` and name it `mapredi-site.xml`.

-2. Edit the file `$HADOOP_HOME/etc/hadoop/mapred-site.xml` and add the following part.
+2. Edit the file `$HADOOP_HOME/etc/hadoop/yarn-site.xml` and add the following part.
 ```xml
 <property>
     <name>yarn.nodemanager.aux-services</name>